Kill All CEOs

 • LibRedirect

-LibRedirect is a cool browser addon that you can use to automatically use frontends for the most popular sites, so their app gets bombarded with shady connections and not you.
+LibRedirect is a cool browser add-on that you can use to automatically use frontends for the most popular sites, so their app gets bombarded with shady connections and not you.
 The downside is that, in the majority of cases, this lets you browse the sites but not log in and directly interact with them (again, if you need to, for your sake, do it through Tor).
 The list they provide is very cool to also know frontends available so you can use them directly if you wish.
 LibRedirect is highly customizable, although I think a lot of the options are overkill, and the smaller projects, if they are not well maintained, the link redirect might break.

 Fucking Quit Google and Don't Look Back!

 What is now a widespread practice actually started with Google.
 If you have been on the internet for a while, you know why Google became the standard search engine, and you also watched it slowly becoming shit with sponsored results and unrequested stuff, but that's just the tip of the iceberg.
-Besides their dangerous social engineering project of feeding biased results and putting people inside confirmation bubbles, their "predictive analytics" and "behavioral profiling" surveillance methods for shoving you ads, because they know the stores you went to or snooped around your emails, are also used for "dynamic pricing," where sites will increase prices of their products and services because they know you've been searching for it for a while... we should be petitioning the legalization of CEO shooting.
+Besides their dangerous social engineering project of feeding biased results and putting people inside confirmation bubbles, their "predictive analytics" and "behavioral profiling" surveillance methods for shoving you ads, because they know the stores you went to or snooped around your emails, are also used for "dynamic pricing", where sites will increase prices of their products and services because they know you've been searching for it for a while... we should be petitioning the legalization of CEO shooting.

 • Startpage